yezhisaim/WWCBeginnerIOS/Week 3/Readme.md

-Instagram Profile Page clone [Works on Iphone 5 Simulator only]
+Instagram Profile Page clone [Works on Iphone 5 Simulator only.
+Built using Xcode 7.2.1]

 Cocoapods used: SwiftyJSON, Alamofire